Sajina19/Increasing-Productivity-2.0/July 1 - 31/July 1 - 31.md

 ### Others ###
 - 📈Typing
 - 📈Aptitude
-     - 📈 Watched videos on Cube root and Calander.
+     - 📈Watched videos on Cube root and Calander.
      - 📈Solved verbal questions.
      - 📈Solved 10 problems in surds and indices.
      - 📈Learnt formulas of hight and distance.